EddieCodeHub/Rock-Paper-Scissors-Lizard-Spock/README.md

 - in the source section, select the dropdown menu, then select the master branch.
 - Once the master branch is selected, github provided a link to the completed website.

-A live link can be found here -
+A live link can be found here - [Rock Paper Scissors Lizard Spock - Retro Edition](https://eddiecodehub.github.io/Rock-Paper-Scissors-Lizard-Spock/)

 ## Credits